What are Distributions? How to Determine Small Business Owner Salary

 Distributions are made to business owners by taking cash out of the business from retained profits or cash that investors put into the business.
 You’ll see it show up on a cash flow statement or a balance sheet, but not a profit and loss statement.
 When it’s time to prepare tax returns, distributions show up in two important places:

-1. For the business, distributions show up on the balance sheet section of your tax return (total distributions since the company started) and in Section M-1, which shows distributions that have been made through the year.
+• On the business side, distributions show up on the balance sheet section of your tax return (total distributions since the business started) and in Section M-1, which shows distributions that have been made throughout the year.

-2. For the business owners, distributions and dividends show up on the form K-1 that they receive from the business.
-This document is used to prepare personal taxes.
+• For business owners, distributions and dividends show up on the form K-1 that you receive from your business.
+This document is used to prepare your personal taxes.

 What’s the difference between a distribution and a dividend and who can receive them?

-Most small businesses are LLCs or S-Corps and aren’t likely to have dividends.
+Most small businesses are limited liability companies (LLCs) or S-Corps and aren’t likely to have dividends.
 Distributions are a payout of your business’s equity to you and other owners.
-That means they can come from the accumulated profits or from money that was previously invested in the business and are not factored into how much a business owner is taxed.
+That means they can come from the accumulated profits or from money that was previously invested in the business, and they’re not factored into how much you’re is taxed.

 Dividends come exclusively from your business’s profits and count as taxable income for you and other owners.
 General corporations, unlike S-Corps and LLCs, pay corporate tax on their profits.
 Distributions that are paid out after that are considered “after-tax” and are taxable to the owners that receive them.

 Any legitimate shareholder or LLC member is eligible to get distributions.
-Generally any time distributions are paid, everyone who is eligible to get them must get their share.
-That means in a four equal-partner business, in order for one partner to receive $1,000 in distributions the business must pay out $4,000 in total with $1,000 going to each of the four partners.
+Generally, any time distributions are paid, everyone who is eligible to get them must get their share.
+That means in a four-equal-partner business, for one partner to receive $1,000 in distributions the business must pay out $4,000 in total with $1,000 going to each of the four partners.

-How much in distributions can my business pay?
+How much can my business pay in distributions?

 Choosing how much to pay in distributions can be as complicated or as simple of a choice as you want.
 On the most basic level you can follow these rules: